littlehifive/psych-agents/README.md

 # Theory Council (LangGraph Demo)

-Local Python demo of a "Theory Council" that routes a behavior-change problem description through several theory-inspired agents (Social Cognitive Theory, Self-Determination Theory, Wise Intervention) and then synthesizes the outputs via an Integrator agent.
+Local Python demo of a "Theory Council" that routes a behavior-change or health promotion problem description through multiple theory-inspired agents and synthesizes the results with Intervention Mapping (IM) structure.
 Everything runs in the terminal using LangGraph, LangChain, and OpenAI models.

 ## Features
-- Problem-framing helper that turns raw text into a structured brief.
+- Problem-framing helper that converts raw text into an IM-friendly brief.
-- Three persona-driven agents grounded in major behavior-change theories.
+- IM Anchor agent that drafts a logic model of the problem & change (Steps 1-2).
+- Five theory agents (SCT, SDT, Wise/Belonging, Reasoned Action, Environment & Implementation) that map determinants, methods, and applications into IM Step 2-3 language.
+- Debate Moderator plus Theory Selector that critique, rank, and prioritize the most relevant theory lenses.
-- Integrator agent that weaves agent proposals into 2–3 intervention packages.
+- Integrator agent that produces a final Intervention Mapping-ready synthesis (Steps 1-3 with implementation notes).
 - Simple Typer-based CLI (`python -m theory_council.cli`).
 - Optional LangSmith/LangChain tracing hooks.